top of page

 Colour

-We believe at Dytham Jewellery Designers an ideal diamond for an engagement ring will be between the grades D and H.
+At Dytham Jewellery Designers, we believe that the ideal diamond for an engagement ring falls between grades D and H. Below is our guide:

 Diamong Grading System